lsst/display_firefly/doc/lsst.display.firefly/defining-displays-lsp.rst

 Defining a Display to open a browser tab
 ========================================

-The first time that a Display object is instantiated in your Python or noteook session, you can specify that a browser tab be opened.
+The first time that a Display object is instantiated in your Python or notebook session, you can specify that a browser tab be opened.
 You will need to allow pop-ups for the science platform site.